aziz/SublimeANSI/README.md

 ### Caveats:
 - ANSI views are read-only.
 But you can switch back to plain text to edit them if you want.
 - Does not render ANSI bold as bold, although we support it.
-You can assign a unique foreground color to bold item to distinguish them from the rest of file content.
+You can assign a unique foreground color to bold items to distinguish them from the rest of the content.
 - Does not support dim, underscore, blink, reverse and hidden text attributes, which is fine since they are not supported by many terminals as well and their usage are pretty rare.

 ### License